typestack/typedi/docs/typescript/06-service-tokens.md

 # Service Tokens

-Service tokens are unique identifiers what provides a type-safe access to a value stored in a `Conatiner`.
+Service tokens are unique identifiers what provides type-safe access to a value stored in a `Container`.

 ```ts
 import 'reflect-metadata';